It’s not easy, but our Social Media Post Ideas for Business will help you stand out from the crowd.

 Hosting a social media competition is a brilliant way to attract and engage audiences, grow awareness of a product, and increase purchase intent from potential customers.
 They can also be used to build an email list, drive traffic to your website/page.
 Or simply to reward your customers and bring them back for more.
-If you’ve seen competitions run on social media then you’ll know that they generate a lot of interest and engagement, If this is something that you’re not sure on, we have explained the process in our Getting Started on Facebook Pages document.
+If you’ve seen competitions run on social media then you’ll know that they generate a lot of interest and engagement.

 National Days & Events

-Sharing specific holidays, national days and events across your page helps you be part of bigger conversations, using specific days that carry their own hashtags allows you to connect with others who are talking about it too.
-When completing our clients monthly content planners, we use our handy yearly calendar of national days and events to include within the planner, choosing ones that relate to their business or personality.
+Sharing specific holidays, national days and events across your page help you be part of bigger conversations, using specific days that carry their own hashtags allows you to connect with others who are talking about it too.
+When completing our clients monthly content planners, we use our handy monthly dates which are part of our social media essentials club package to include within the planner, choosing ones that relate to their business or personality.
 Think about dates that are key to your type of business.
 How could you use them to showcase you and your business?
 Every day is an awareness day for something, so it’s important to pick the ones that your audience can really relate to.
 Who knew that 19th September was “International Talk like a pirate day” Don’t get thrown overboard!
 Using our calendar also helps us see when is the optimum time to include focussed sales messages over the year, such as Black Friday deals, Back to School items and Valentine’s Day just to name a few.

 Post a Poll